-Thomaston, ME, February 14, 2018 – The General Henry Knox Museum in Thomaston is taking strong steps to establish a fresh trajectory and long-term solvency for one of Maine’s historical treasures.
+Thomaston, ME, February 14, 2018 – The General Henry Knox Museum in Thomaston is taking strong steps to establish tighter oversight and long-term solvency for one of Maine’s historical treasures.
 The museum’s board recently moved to streamline the management structure, reduce operating costs, refocus events and activities around the museum’s core mission, and strengthen community ties.

 “These moves set the stage for a new era for this museum dedicated to preserving the history of a great Revolutionary War general whose legacy is so relevant for America today,” said board chair Peter Ogden.
 “We have steadied the ship and set a positive course for the future.”
 For eighty-seven years the museum has honored its mission to pay tribute to Revolutionary War General Henry Knox, George Washington’s key advisor and commander of artillery, our nation’s first secretary of war, and founder of the Society of the Cincinnati, America’s oldest veterans’ organization.